seqscope/cartloader/docs/reference/upload_repository.md

     - AWS CLI installed and configured (e.g., via `aws configure`)
 - **For Zenodo uploads**:
     - A personal access token saved in a file, required for authentication with the Zenodo API
-    - A Zenodo deposition ID
+    - (Optional) A Zenodo deposition ID if the user prefers to upload files to an existing deposition.

     ???
 "What are the Zenodo token and deposition ID, why do you need them, and how do you get them?"